ryancramerdesign/ProcessWireUpgrade/README.md

 is already very simple to do.
 This ensures that any installed files are owned and writable by your user account rather than Apache.

+Even if you don't use this tool to install the upgrades, this tool is still useful in identifying when upgrades are available.

 ## Core Upgrades

 This tool checks if upgrades are available for your ProcessWire installation.